cseanburns/systems-librarianship/src/1d-what-is-syslib.md

 However, as Jordan (2003) noted, pre-service education is only a start.
-Technology is constantly changing, and that means we must always embrace more other learning opportunities, such as through workshops, conferences, and on the job training.
+Technology is constantly changing, and that means we must always embrace learning opportunities, such as through workshops, conferences, and on the job training.
 LIS programs are only two or so years